-In this article, we're going to bust some myths about payroll and taxes that will help put you at ease as you contemplate hiring an in-home employee - like a nanny.
+It’s time to bust some myths about nanny payroll and taxes that will help put you at ease as you contemplate hiring a nanny.

-Payroll is the process of paying an employee for the work they do.
-Whether you simply send them a Vemo transfer, give an envelope of cash (but really- who has time to go to the bank each week?) or set-up an automated system, that sends pay directly to your employee and generates a paystub, with minimal effort on your part, you need to do something.
+Payroll is the process of paying an employee for their work.
+You can send them a Venmo transfer, give them an envelope of cash (but really- who has time to go to the bank each week?), or set-up an automated system.
+Whatever you decide, you need to do something.

-How you pay your nanny is up to you.
-But if you're hiring someone to give you the time you need back in your day - why would you waste that time processing payroll when there are services that can help?
+If you're hiring someone to give you the time you need back in your day - why spend it processing payroll when there are services that can help?

-The process of paying an employee has been made really easy for you.
-You simply submit the worked hours and the wage agreed on and systems like Nanny Lane do the rest.
+The process of paying an employee has been made easy for you with the availability of payroll services.
+You submit the worked hours and the wage agreed upon and systems like Nanny Lane do the rest.

 We get these questions ALL of the time.
 The simple answer is - why wouldn't you want to?

-Paying taxes on earned income also helps the community.
-By paying taxes, it puts money back into roads, schools, and infrastructure - all to improve the quality of life of your community, and the community you're raising your children in.
+Paying taxes on earned income helps the community.
+By paying taxes, it puts money back into roads, schools, and infrastructure - all to improve the community where you're raising your children.

 Legally paying your nanny gives you, and them, one less thing worrying you.
 Which means you can spend more time making sure that your family gets the proper care.